 Catching a surfer getting airtime against the surf looks excellent.
 If you’re going for action shots, make them as dramatic as possible.
 Consider your composition to boost angles, heights, and impacts.

 Remember to include the human element!
 People’s reactions and expressions can make your photo seem even more intense.
-Fast shutter speed and correct exposure are vital for capturing drama.
+Fast shutter speed and correct

 Before you shoot, study the water.
 Depending on the time of day and the strength of the light, you’ll get reflections.
 If you want a photo full of detail and contrast, try to find an angle that minimizes reflections.